The Happy Puppy Site

 How thorough can residential training be?

-And whilst basic behaviours such as ‘sit’, and ‘down’ are child’s play to teach to a dog.
-They are a good deal more complex to proof or make reliable
+The other problem is that dog training is a long process.
+There are no effective short cuts.
+And whilst basic behaviors such as ‘sit’, and ‘down’ are child’s play to teach to a dog.
+They are a good deal more complex to proof or make reliable.

 The long and short of it is that anyone who says they have trained your dog in a matter of weeks, is not giving you the whole story.
+Having a dog thoroughly trained by a professional takes months and requires deep pockets.

 What does proof mean?

-Well, to proof a behavior, you make sure that the dog understands it is a wide variety of different contexts.
+To proof a behavior, you make sure that the dog understands it is a wide variety of different contexts.
 So in different locations, for different lengths of time, and in the presence of various different distractions.

 A proofed ‘sit’ for example, is a sit cue (command) that your dog will obey outside the mall, on the beach, at a fairground, in your friend’s garden – as well as at home in your kitchen, or in your professional trainer’s yard.